troymessina/ElectronicsLab/chapters/03Oscilloscope.md

 * How do you turn on/off CH1 and CH2?
 * How do you select whether you are adjusting CH1 or CH2?
 ```
 Set up a signal generator and oscilloscope as shown in [](#fig:oscopes:expsetup).
-The equivalent circuit you are measuring is shown in [](#fig:ch3_oscopes/equivcircuit).
+The equivalent circuit you are measuring is shown in [](#fig:oscopes/equivcircuit).
 The output of the signal generator CH1 should be a 2 Volt peak-to-peak sine wave with a frequency of 1000 Hz.
-Connect a BNC to alligator clip cable to CH1 on the signal generator.
+Connect a BNC to alligator clip cable to CH1 on the signal generator (yellow).
 Connect a BNC to alligator clip to the oscilloscope channel 1 (yellow).
 Use the alligator clips to connect a 100Ω load resistor.
 ```{figure} ../figures/ch3_oscopes/expsetup.svg
 :label: fig:oscopes:expsetup
 :width: 100%